 Sober weight gain was a shock to me.
 When I got sober, the last thing I expected was gaining a load of weight and insatiable food cravings.
 If that was advertised as a side effect of sobriety, some of us may not sign up.
 But the reality is that sober weight gain and hunger for certain foods are very common in recovery.

 For some people, these issues resolve themselves after a few months.
 In others, getting sober reveals deeper issues—such as eating disorders.
 I’m here to tell you that these physical changes needn’t make you feel hopeless and depressed—there are some really easy ways to tackle these changes so that you feel empowered and gain more energy to sustain your recovery.
+Taking a natural supplement may help to jumpstart your efforts, but or may not work as either a short or long term solution.
+Always do your research before using any weight loss product.
+Active PK is one kind of dietary supplement intended to not only reduce cravings and hinder the storage of fat on the abdomen.

 The Ugly Truth About Sober Weight Gain